GeomHair: Reconstruction of Hair Strands from Colorless 3D Scans

-First, we incorporate HAAR’s text-conditioning pipeline, where hairstyle descriptions are generated using a VQA model \cite{li2023llava} with renderings of the 3D head scan as input.
-These descriptions are then processed through BLIP \cite{li2022blip} to generate text embeddings, which serve as conditioning inputs for the diffusion model.

-Second, we implement a denoising scheduler that begins with high noise levels and progressively reduces them throughout optimization.
-This provides structural guidance in the early iterations while allowing geometry loss to dominate in later stages.
-Additionally, we introduce multiple denoising steps to improve adherence to the prompt.

-Third, we enhance scalp map estimation, which defines the regions where hair grows.
-To achieve this, we project segmented 3D scans onto the FLAME template model and filter out non-hair regions.
-In our experiments, we demonstrate that this conditional diffusion approach provides a stronger prior than the unconditional model in Neural Haircut, resulting in more accurate reconstructions of complex hairstyles.

-\subsection{Strands-based reconstruction.}
+\subsubsection{Strands-based Reconstruction}

 In our framework, a hairstyle is parametrized using a \textit{hair map} $H$ with a resolution of $256\times256$, corresponding to a scalp region of the 3D head model.
 Each texel of the map defines a single hair strand that is represented as a 3D polyline with L points: $\S_{i}=\{\p_{i}^{l}\}_{l=1}^{L}$.

-Our strand-based reconstruction approach builds upon the fine reconstruction stage of Neural Haircut, with adjustments made to accommodate our 3D input scans.
+Our strand-based reconstruction approach is largely inspired by the fine reconstruction stage of Neural Haircut~\cite{neuralhaircut}.
 We optimize a latent hairstyle map $\Zgeom = \{\zgeom_{i}\}_{i=1}^{N}$ to match the underlying geometry and orientations, utilizing various supervision signals.
 Here, $N$ is the total number of texels in the hair map, and each latent code $\zgeom_{i}$ is mapped to a single strand $\S_{i}$ by the parametric strand decoder of~\cite{neuralstrands}.

 \textbf{Orientation loss.} Our orientation supervision combines signals from two complementary sources: 3D crest lines and 2D features from the TEED extractor, which are lifted to 3D.
 We define the base orientation loss for a given orientation field $\beta$ as:

 where $\mathbf{b}_m$ represents the ground truth orientation at point $\p_m$.
 The combined orientation loss is then formulated as:

 where $\alpha$ is a weighting parameter, $\beta_\text{3D}$ is the orientation field derived from 3D crest lines, and $\beta_\text{2D}$ is the orientation field from lifted TEED features.
 Based on empirical results, we find that $\alpha = 0.5$ provides the best reconstruction quality, creating an equal balance between the 3D and 2D orientation signals.
 For each generated strand point near the surface, we apply this orientation loss by finding its nearest neighbor in the supervision signal.

 \textbf{Volume loss.} In prior art~\cite{neuralhaircut}, signed distance functions (SDFs) are used as a continuous representation of a head volume, as well as volume between the head surface and hair, bordering with the outside space.
 In our method, we utilize an unsigned distance function (UDF) approximator~\cite{zhou2023levelset}.